 We are a clinical-stage biopharmaceutical company developing novel therapies for the management of central nervous system, or CNS, disorders for which there are limited treatment options.
 By focusing on this therapeutic area, we are addressing significant and growing markets where current treatment options are limited or inadequate.
-Our product candidate portfolio includes five CNS product candidates, AXS-05, AXS-07, AXS-09, AXS-02, and AXS-06 which we are developing for multiple indications.
-We are conducting a Phase 3 trial with AXS-05 in treatment resistant depression, or TRD, which we refer to as the STRIDE-1 study, a Phase 2/3 trial in agitation associated with Alzheimer's disease, or AD, which we refer to as the ADVANCE-1 study, and a Phase 2 trial in Major Depressive Disorder, or MDD, which we refer to as the ASCEND study.
-Additionally, AXS-05 is currently in a Phase 2 trial in smoking cessation.
+Our core CNS portfolio includes four CNS product candidates, AXS-05, AXS-07, AXS-09, and AXS-12, which are being developed for multiple indications.
+The Axsome Pain and Primary Care business unit, or Axsome PPC, houses Axsome's pain and primary care assets, including AXS-02 and AXS-06, and intellectual property which covers these and related product candidates and molecules being developed by Axsome and others.
+We are conducting a Phase 3 trial with AXS-05 in treatment resistant depression, or TRD, which we refer to as the STRIDE-1 study, and a Phase 2/3 trial in agitation associated with Alzheimer's disease, or AD, which we refer to as the ADVANCE-1 study, and a Phase 2 trial in Major Depressive Disorder, or MDD, which we refer to as the ASCEND study.
+Additionally, AXS-09 is being developed for CNS disorders.
 AXS-07 is being developed for the acute treatment of migraine.
 AXS-09 is being developed for CNS disorders.
-We are also conducting a Phase 3 trial with AXS-02 in knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs, pursuant to a Special Protocol Assessment, or SPA, which we refer to as the COAST-1 study.
+AXS-12 is being developed for the treatment of migraine.
+AXS-09 is being developed for CNS disorders.
+AXS-12 is being developed for the treatment of migraine.
+AXS-09 is being developed for CNS disorders.
+AXS-12 is being developed for the treatment of migraine.
+AXS-09 in chronic low back pain, or CLBP, associated with Modic changes, or MCs.
+Lastly, AXS-06 is being developed for the treatment of architis, or OA, associated with bone marrow lesions, or BMLs, pursuant to a Special Protocol Assessment, or SPA, which we refer to as the COAST-1 study.
 We also plan to initiate a Phase 3 trial with AXS-02 in chronic low back pain, or CLBP, associated with Modic changes, or MCs.
-Lastly, AXS-06 is being developed for CNS disorders.
-We aim to become a fully integrated biopharmaceutical company that develops and commercializes differentiated therapies that expand the treatment options available to caregivers and improve the lives of patients living with CNS disorders.
+Lastly, AXS-06 is being developed for the treatment of oscearthritis and rheumatoid arthritis and for t

 AXS-05 is a novel, oral, investigational medicine under development for the treatment of CNS disorders.
 AXS-05 consists of bupropion and dextromethorphan and utilizes Axsome's metabolic inhibition technology.
 We are developing AXS-05 initially for the following four indications: TRD, agitation associated with AD, MDD, and as an aid to smoking cessation.
 DM is active at multiple CNS receptors but is rapidly and extensively metabolized in humans.
 As a result, it is difficult to attain potential therapeutic plasma levels of DM when it is dosed as a single agent.
 AXS-05 uses bupropion as a novel drug delivery method to inhibit DM metabolism and increase its bioavailability.
 We have demonstrated in three Phase 1 trials that DM plasma levels are substantially increased into a potentially therapeutic range with the co-administration of bupropion.
 Bupropion is itself active at distinct CNS receptors providing the potential for an additive or synergistic effect.
-We intend to seek FDA approval for AXS-05 utilizing the 505(b)(2) regulatory development pathway.
+We intend to seek U.S. Food and Drug Administration, or FDA, approval for AXS-05 utilizing the 505(b)(2) regulatory development pathway.